katiekloss/jellyfin-plugin-doviremux/README.md

 > [!WARNING]
 >  Make sure you have enough storage space first!
 Remuxed MP4s will be the same size as, and be placed in the same directory as, the original media.

-- Download the latest release and unzip it in your plugins directory, e.g. `/var/db/jellyfin/plugins`
+- Add a new plugin repository with the URL: https://raw.githubusercontent.com/katiekloss/jellyfin-plugins/main/manifest.json
+- Install the "DoVi Remux" plugin
 - If you want to limit the plugin to a specific library/show/season/movie/whatever:
-  - Create `Jellyfin.Plugin.DoViRemux.xml` in the configuration directory (e.g. `/var/db/jellyfin/plugins/configurations`)
-  - Paste in:
-    > ```xml
-    >  <?xml version="1.0" encoding="utf-8"?>
-    >  <PluginConfiguration xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:xsd="http://www.w3.org/2001/XMLSchema">
-    >    <IncludeAncestorIds>a656b907eb3a73532e40e44b968d0225</IncludeAncestorIds>
-    >  </PluginConfiguration>
-    >  ```
-  - Replace `IncludeAncestorIds` with the ID of the parent item you want to remux.
+  - Update the "Include Ancestor IDs" config option with the ID of the parent item(s) you want to remux.
 Usually you can open its page in Jellyfin and take the value of the `id` parameter in the address bar.
-If you later want to remux **everything**, leave that property completely empty and restart Jellyfin.
+  - If you later want to remux **everything**, leave that option completely empty and restart Jellyfin.
 - Restart Jellyfin
 - Run the "Remux Dolby Vision MKVs" scheduled task
 - Run a library scan to detect the resulting MP4s